kinjalp5609-crypto/Synapse/README.md

 - run main.py to start everything.
 - Eye_tracking.py detects where you're looking
 - eeg.py reads and processes brain signals
-- Robot.py sends commands to robot wirelesslys
+- Robot.py sends commands to robot wirelessly
 - synapse_robot.ino upload this to Arduino on the robot.

 # Hardware